danielaciucur/tractive-video-player/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The video player is implemented using React PLayer library
+The video player is implemented using React Player component https://www.npmjs.com/package/react-player

 ## Available Scripts